pawurb/mevlog-rs/README.md

 ![Big bribe](big-bribe-tx2.png)

-**The project is currently taking part in [Gitcoin Grants](https://giveth.io/project/mevlog-rs-evm-transactions-querying-powered-by-revm).**

 Rust-based CLI tool for querying Ethereum (or any EVM-compatible chain) transactions, with flexible filtering and EVM tracing capabilities.

 When working on an MEV bot, I could not find a simple way to search for specific transactions.
 I wrote one-off query scripts, and wanted to generalize them in an easy to reuse tool.
 So I started building `mevlog` to work as an _"SQL for blockchain"_.